 A history and souvenir booklet on the celebration of the 100th anniversary of the dedication of our church building on June 25, 2014, was compiled, printed, and assembled by Delores Likeum and volunteers.
 It contains many pictures and a more detailed history.

-Rev. Perfecto Vasquez currently serves as pastor of two parishes (St. Mary Parish in Maple Park, Ss.
-Peter and Paul Parish in Virgil), and is the coordinator of the Phillipino Ministry in the Diocese of Rockford.
+Effective June 16, 2021, Rev. William Antillon serves as pastor of two parishes (St. Mary Parish in Maple Park, Ss.
+Peter and Paul Parish in Virgil).
 Retired Rev. Msgr.
-Thomas Dzielak moved into the St. Mary Parish rectory in July, 2016, and has been kind enough to assist Fr.
-Vasquez with parish duties.
+Thomas Dzielak moved into the St. Mary Parish rectory in July, 2016, and is assisting Fr.
+Antillon with parish duties.

 Clergy history in Maple Park and St. Mary of the Assumption Parish